Static Line Parachuting

 |Static Line Parachuting||16 with parental consent||49||Age 40 to 49 (or with medical conditions at any age)||15st / 95Kg||Must be within recommended BMI|

-The maximum acceptable weight for solo skydiving is 15 stone / 95kg fully clothed.
+The maximum acceptable weight for solo skydiving (both AFF and Static Line students) is 15 stone / 95kg fully clothed, however as well as being under this overall weight limit -

-A reasonable level of fitness is required and all students must be within their recommended Body Mass Index (height:weight ratio).
-Check yourself against the table to right.
+All students must be within their recommended Body Mass Index (height:weight ratio).

 Exceptions may sometimes be made for those with a good level of fitness with a high BMI due to muscle mass, however assessments are made on an individual basis at the Chief Centre Instructors discretion.